 Straight of limb, true of eye, steady and aglow.

 They were staunch to the end against odds uncounted;

 They fell with their faces to the foe.

-Our service takes place in Derrick Gardens beneath two pine trees reputedly grown from the seeds of Lone Pine in Turkey, the site of Australia’s main war memorial in Gallipoli where the Battle of Lone Pine was fought in 1915.
+Commemorating the courage and sacrifice of the Australian men and women who have served and died in times of war, our service takes place in Derrick Gardens beneath two pine trees reputedly grown from the seeds of Lone Pine in Turkey, the site of Australia’s main war memorial in Gallipoli where the Battle of Lone Pine was fought in 1915.

 Along with official guests, you are invited to place your wreath or personal tribute at the Cross of Remembrance.

 Following the service you are all welcome to join us and the representatives from the State Government, local councils and the armed forces for light refreshments in our Jubilee Complex.